-For over 10 years Nott has consulted with NASA Jet Propulsion Laboratory on balloons for planetary destinations particularly, Venus and Titian.
+For over 10 years Nott consulted with NASA Jet Propulsion Laboratory on balloons for planetary destinations particularly, Venus and Titian.

-Among Nott’s many other consulting clients are, California Space Authority; World View, near space voyages; Planetary Resources; Kroll Inc., corporate investigations and risk consulting; ERGO, International business consultants, The European Space Agency and California Institute of Technology (Caltech).
+Among Nott’s many other consulting clients were, California Space Authority; World View, near space voyages; Planetary Resources; Kroll Inc., corporate investigations and risk consulting; ERGO, International business consultants, The European Space Agency and California Institute of Technology (Caltech).

 Julian Nott was the Senior Balloon Consultant for Alan Eustace during his successful world record altitude sky dive October 24th, 2014